-As my blog visitors increased, and my exposure grew, I found myself getting coaching requests from people all over the world.
+As my number of blog visitors increased and my exposure grew, I found myself getting coaching requests from people all over the world.

 I offered hour-long consultation calls, but this wasn't enough.

-People wanted coaching, they wanted programs, protocols and plans to follow.
+People wanted my coaching.
+They wanted programs, protocols and plans to follow.

-This lead to a 3 year project - building the ultimate health and wellness program.
+This lead to a three-year project—building the ultimate health and wellness program.

 In fact, I explain this program in a webinar that I will be showing this week.
-Just enter your email below to register (or click HERE to go direct to the program page).
+Just enter your email below to register (or click HERE to go directly to the program page).

-My health Reset Program has gone on to help 100's of people improve their health naturally.
+My Health Reset Program has gone on to help hundreds of people improve their health naturally.

-This program is the result of the lessons I learnt during my years of recovery.
+This program is the result of the lessons I learned during my years of recovery.
 And no matter your health goal, I'm sure you will find tremendous value in it.

 As my website continues to grow, with over 200,000 visitors a month reading my material, I decided to pull the pin on my personal training business and focus on my online business.

-This was a dramatic change for both of us, and I won't lie - there were many times when I questioned my decision.
-With a partner out of work, and me relying solely on my new business venture to pay the bills, things were stressful at times!
+This was a dramatic change for both of us.
+I won't lie—there were many times when I questioned my decision.
+With my partner no longer working and us relying solely on my new business venture to pay the bills, things were stressful at times!

-But without taking risks I wouldn't have left my corporate job all those years ago.
+But if I feared taking risks, I wouldn't have left my corporate job all those years ago.

-Or click the images below, I have listed the first 4 episodes for you:
+Or you can click the images below.
+I have listed the first four episodes for you:

-If you don't want to watch my vlog - here's the plot summary - everything worked out extremely well.
-I proposed to my fiancee (she said yes!), we purchased some land and integrated in a community with like minded health and wellness families.
+If you don't want to watch my vlog, here's the plot summary: everything worked out extremely well.
+I proposed to my fiancée, and she said yes!
+We purchased some land and integrated into a community with like-minded health and wellness families.

 I continued to learn about health, write blogs and help people from all corners of the world.